imgly/imgly-sdk-html5/docs/tutorial/customizing-the-photo-editor.md

 filtersControl.selectFilters({ only: ["semired, k1, k2, k6"] });
 ```

-## Adding custom filters

-Since adding custom filters is more complicated, [we moved this to a separate page](creating-custom-filters.md).

 ## Adding and selecting available crop ratios

 Using the `addRatio` function of the `CropControl`, you can register custom ratios.
 A ratio has an `identifier`, a `ratio` value and a `selected` state.
 The `identifier`
-is a unique string that you will use to select available ratios.
+is a unique string that you will use to select the ratios available to the user.
 The `ratio`
 is either a number value (e.g. 1.33 for 4:3 ratio) or a special string (`*` for
 free crop or `original` for the ratio of the original image).
 The `selected` state
 specifies whether the ratio should be pre-selected when entering the crop operation.